peteboere/placeholder-shim/README.md

 * Does nothing if browser supports the placeholder attribute.
 * Does not set the value of inputs; so no issues with browser autocomplete or accidentally posted forms.
-* Uses ARIA for enhanced accessibilty.
+* Uses ARIA for enhanced accessibility.
 * Very small.